andrenho/transistor/doc/ENGINE.md

 The `Simulation` is then run on the `Connections`, which execute the component code and calculate the pins values and, from that, the connection value.
 The value is then fed back to the `Editor`, which is used to give visual feedback to the user.

+The `Simulation` will run at every loop, and it'll be rebuit if any changes are made on the `Editor`.

 ![Engine architecture](architecture-backend.jpg)